 Tip 5: Compile an Email List

 Throughout your preparation for your podcast launch, you should definitely be building an email list.
-This can be done simultaneously as you build buzz and market your podcast on social media.
+If you haven’t yet started building your email list, check out my post on how to start an email list.
+Building your email list can be done simultaneously as you build buzz and market your podcast on social media.
 A few ways you can inspire folks to subscribe to your email list is to send insider information to people on your email list, something exclusive and beyond what they might get by following you on social media.

 You could offer up a small glimpse into the structure of your podcast, the main focus of the podcast, upcoming guest appearances, and the reason why you’re creating a podcast in the first place.
 Remind your audience that, when they do sign up, they’ll be the first to hear about special offers, fun tidbits about the podcast, information about how to access the show, and details about the launch day festivities.

 Be sure to also have a listen to SPI 179: New & Underused Methods for Building Your Email List for excellent tips from the amazing Tim Paige.

 In the many years that I’ve been podcasting, one of the coolest things I’ve learned is that you can actually submit your podcast to iTunes before your launch date.
 I recommend doing this so that, when your launch day arrives, everything is ready to go.
 The last thing you want to do is not prepare in advance, have your launch date set but no show to promote because it hasn’t yet been accepted by iTunes.
 It’s even okay if iTunes accepts your podcast before your launch date.
 As long as you don’t market it publicly yet, you’re good to start early!